 We’re all Irish on St. Patrick’s Day.

-Let’s celebrate with Guinness Irish stew.
+Let’s celebrate this springtime holiday with Guinness Irish stew.

 I inherited my name and freckles from my namesake, Grandma Maxine.
 She was a beautiful lady.
 I miss her amazingly big heart, contagious laugh and delicious family meals.